Brain Metastases: The Basics

 Your risk for brain mets is higher with some cancers, such as:

 You can only get brain mets when there is already cancer in your body.
-If you have cancer and have symptoms of brain mets, your provider will order tests to look for brain mets.
+If you have cancer and have symptoms, your provider will order tests to look for brain mets.

 Signs and Symptoms

 Brain mets take up space in the brain, putting pressure on the area around it.
 The signs of brain mets are caused by the brain not being able to work well because of this pressure.
-These include:
+Signs of brain mets can be:

 - Change in behavior.

-- Change in how you walk and/or trouble with balance.
+- Change in how you walk and/or having trouble with balance.

 - Change in your vision.